Rwanda History, Language and Culture

 History of Rwanda

 A unified state was established by King Kigeri Rwabuguri during the 19th century, but this lasted only until 1890 when Rwanda was annexed as a province of German East Africa.
-When the Belgians came in the 1920s (after what turned out to be a brief occupation by Germany) they embarked on an aggressive campaign to divide the population into three different groups.
+When the Belgians came in 1916 (after what turned out to be a brief occupation by Germany), they embarked on an aggressive campaign to divide the population into three different groups.

 In an act that helped sow the seeds of genocide, the Belgians sponsored the dominance of the Tutsi minority at the expense of the Hutu, but were forced, in the 1960s, to concede independence under majority Hutu rule.
-Violence between Hutus and Tutsis started to flare up, culminating in the Rwandan Genocide of 1994: a 100 days of carnage during which some one million Tutsis and moderate Hutus were murdered, while the international community looked on.
+Violence between Hutus and Tutsis started to flare up, culminating in the Rwandan Genocide of 1994: a 100-day period of carnage during which some 800,000 Tutsis and moderate Hutus were murdered, while the international community looked on.

 Did you know?

-• Once a month Rwandans participate in Umuganda – a day of national housekeeping where everyone, including the president, cleans the streets.
+• Once a month Rwandans participate in Umuganda – a day of national housekeeping where everyone, including the president, undertakes community service.

 • Rwanda was one of the first countries in the world to ban plastic bags.